Easy Apple Crisp

 What kind of apples are best for apple crisp?

 I used Granny Smith apples for this recipe.
 I’ve also made it with Gala or Fuji apples, use your favorite.
+For the best results, peel the apples and if you are in a pinch for time, you can use apple pie filling.

 If you love this Recipe as much as I do, please leave a comment and a five star review, and be sure to help me share on Pinterest!